aksharnow/assignment-instructions/README.md

 5. Please get yourself familiar with following technologies/libraries we will not use all of them but we will have lot of assignments have one or other combination of below
    1. javascript
+   2. typescript
-   2. css
+   3. css
-   3. html
+   4. html
-   4. JSX
+   5. JSX
-   5. npm
+   6. npm
-   6. React - any version
+   7. webpack
+   8. babel
+   9. React(class based and functional components)
+   10. React hooks
-   7. Redux
+   11. Redux
-   8. Reduc thunk and saga
+   12. Redux-thunk and redux-saga
-   9. Mobx
+   13. Mobx
-   10. scss
+   14. scss
-   11. webpack
+   15. webpack
-   12. Server side rendering
+   16. Server side rendering
-   13. block element modifier styles
+   17. block element modifier styles
-   14. little knowledge on nodejs
+   18. little knowledge on nodejs
-   15. ES6 syntax
+   19. ES6 syntax
+   20. Nextjs
-6. Most importantly, ask all your question when you are assigned a assignment, since we are different time zones(India - USA - brazil - argentina  and mexico) it will be waste of time to wait if you have questions in the middle of what you do.
+6. Most importantly, ask all your question when you are assigned an assignment, since we are different time zones(India - USA - Brazil - Argentina  and Mexico) it will be waste of time to wait if you have questions in the middle of what you do.
 7. Making following assumptions on every assignment if until said
    1. Use API provided to get the data, if API is not provided and only mock data is provided, use services like www.myjson.com and get a fake API to complete the assignment.